Beacon Hill Air & Noise Pollution

-Organizing and Advocating to Solve Beacon Hill Air & Noise Pollution Health Impacts
+Organizing and Advocating to Solve Air and Noise Pollution Health Impacts on Beacon Hill

 Beacon Hill is 6 miles long and almost 2 miles across.
 We are a majority minority vulnerable neighborhood.
 We are surrounded by major roadways Aircraft fly over us every 90 seconds on the average at 70-90 decibels, well above the 55 decibels during the day and 45 at night standard.
 Air pollution impacts our respiratory health and noise impacts our stress levels, sleep, cardiovascular health and learning We cannot get mitigation because we are not a fenceline community located next to an airport.
 But, we are a “vertical fenceline” community because the flight paths are fixed, and we get 70% of the aircraft that land in SeaTac.

 On top of this, SeaTac is planning to accommodate the doubling of international flights, tripling of air cargo and increase from 47 to 66 million passengers under SAMP (Sustainable Airport Master Plan).
 We gave input to the scope of the EIS (environmental impact statement).
 The EIS will come out this fall 2020 and we must be ready to respond.

 Our work is guided by our grassroots Community Action Plan.
 Join us in implementing the 8 action items recommended by our 467 community members.
 This year, we are organizing to pass the HB 1847 Airplane Noise Abatement to include Beacon Hill.
 This is our best shot so far.
 We are also working with US Rep. Adam Smith to re-introduce Airplane Impacted Communities bill.

 For anyone who missed our 2022 Earth Day Event, please enjoy the Zoom recording!
 If there was a specific presentation you were looking forward to, here are the time stamps of each presentation:

 - Intro remarks: 0-9:45